shakacode/react_on_rails_pro/docs/glossary.md

 ### RSC Payload (Flight Payload)
 The serialized output of server components that gets streamed to the client.
 Contains:
-- HTML representation of server components
+- React render tree of the server component
 - References to client components that need hydration
 - Data for client components